matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 `aria2c https://planet.osm.org/planet/changesets-latest.osm.bz2.torrent`

-This will donwload data and continue seeding allowing others to download it.
+This will download data and continue seeding allowing others to download it.

 Use `--seed-time=0` parameter to stop seeding after download.